jacwah/treef/README.md

     │   └── Contributions welcome!
     └── Written by Jacob Wahlgren

+## Getting started
+Use `make` to build and install treef.

+    make
+    make install    # may require sudo

+Take a look at the cookbook for some uses!

 ## Cookbook
 The output of a wide range of command line tools can be visualised with `treef`.
 Here is a collection of recipes as inspiration, some more useful than